 Daily brushing and flossing can’t remove all of the buildup on your teeth, that’s why it’s recommended that you have professional teeth cleaning every six months.
 Additionally, at those check-ups, your dentist can look for any signs of issues and catch them early.

 If you’re due for a check-up and professional teeth cleaning, Jefferson Dental & Orthodontics can help get you on track with your oral health.
-Book an appointment at the office nearest you to get started!
+Find the office nearest you, then book an appointment to get started!